Ardea, Lazio: History

 Ardea is one of the most ancient towns in western Europe, founded during the 8th century BC.

+The city's foundation is attributed to different sources.
+The Hellenistic historian Xenagoras suggested it was established by Ardeas, a son of Odysseus and Circe, while another tradition attributes it to Danaë, the mother of Perseus.
+Both versions imply a Pelasgic origin.
+In the Aeneid, Ardea is portrayed as the capital of the Rutuli, a people who either vanished or merged into the Latin population.
+Despite this, their king, Turnus, is depicted as being under Latinus' authority while maintaining his own sovereignty.
+Barthold Georg Niebuhr considered Ardea to have been the chief city of the Pelasgian segment of the Latin nation.
+He also connected Turnus to the Tyrrhenians.

 In 509 BC, Lucius Tarquinius Superbus, the king of Rome, sought unsuccessfully to take the town by storm, and then commenced a siege of the town.
 However, the siege was interrupted by the revolution which resulted in the overthrow of the king and the establishment of the Roman Republic.
 One of the leaders of the revolution, Lucius Junius Brutus, came to the camp of the Roman army at Ardea and won the army's support for the revolution.

 In 443 BC, the Volscians laid siege to Ardea.
 The siege was soon broken by Roman troops under the leadership of Marcus Geganius Macerinus.

+Livy mentions that the Ardeans along with Zacynthians, were involved in founding Saguntum in Spain, likely in the 5th c BCE.

+During the Second Punic War, it was one of the few cities that refused military support to Rome, and, after the Roman victory, was deprived of its autonomy.
 After the Roman conquest, Ardea was most often mentioned in connection with the Via Ardeatina, one of the consular roads, to which it gave its name.

-During the Second Punic War, it was one of the few cities that refused military support to Rome, and, after the Roman victory, was deprived of its autonomy.
 In the 3rd–2nd centuries BC, it decayed until, in the Imperial Age, it was scarcely populated at all.
 The 1st century agricultural writer Columella possessed estates there.